Emissions Testing in New York

-- If the owner has attempted to repair the smog check issues by his or herself, and has spent more than $450 in purchasing parts.
+- If the owner has attempted to repair the issues by his or herself and has spent more than $450 in purchasing parts, provided receipts are available.

 Testing Fees in New York

-How much is the emissions test in New York?
-The emission test cost varies depending on the type of vehicle being inspected.
-The cost of a smog check in NY is contingent upon the weight and fuel type of the vehicle.
-This is because the criteria for a car emission test for some cars may differ by the make and model of the vehicle.
+The emission test cost varies depending on the type of vehicle being inspected, contingent upon the weight and fuel type of the vehicle.
+This is because the criteria for some cars may differ by the make and model of the vehicle.

-There are three different types of car smoke tests in New York: the low enhanced emissions test, OBDII and diesel.
-The low enhanced emissions test is usually given to hybrid and gasoline-fueled cars that are 25 model years or older and costs $11.
-The OBDII smog test is used for all other hybrid and gasoline-powered cars that are newer than 25 model years.
+There are three different types of vehicle testing in New York: the low enhanced emissions test, OBDII and diesel.
+The low enhanced emissions test is usually conducted on hybrid and gasoline-fueled cars that are 25 model years or older and costs $11.
+The OBDII test is used for all other hybrid and gasoline-powered cars that are less than 25 model years old.
 The OBDII test also costs $11, except in metropolitan areas, where the test costs $27.
-The diesel smog check is administered to cars that are fueled by diesel, and costs $25.
+The diesel smog check is administered to cars that are fueled by diesel and costs $25.

-Emission test costs may also include late fees.
-If a vehicle's smog certification sticker has been expired for up to 60 days, the fine will be between $25 and $50.
-Emission sticker expirations exceeding 60 days, or not having sticker at all, will be a fine of $50 and $100.
-There will also be a $88 mandatory service fee in addition to the initial fine.
+An emission test cost may also include late fees.
+If a vehicle’s smog certification sticker has been expired for up to 60 days prior to the examination, the fine will be between $25 and $50.
+Emission sticker expirations exceeding 60 days, or not having a sticker at all, will be a fine of $50 and $100.
+There will also be an $88 mandatory service fee in addition to the initial fine.

 Where to Perform an Emissions Check in New York

-"Is there emissions testing near me?"
-Luckily for car-owning residents, there are hundreds of emissions testing locations throughout the state, as New York emissions testing is required every year.
-Because there are so many emission testing centers, many smog check stations in NY specialize in inspecting certain types of vehicles.
+There are hundreds of emissions testing locations throughout the state of New York, as testing is required every year.
+Because there are so many testing centers, many stations in NY specialize in inspecting certain types of vehicles.

 To find a smog test station in your county for your specific vehicle type, please visit the state of New York official DMV website.